kpatarawong/Java-Frameworks/README.md

 </body>
 </html>
 ```

-File Path src/com.example.demo/controllers/BuyProductController Added the buyProduct method.
-If the inventory of the item is > 0, decrements the inventory by 1 and redirects to confirmationbuyproduct.html, otherwise, redirects to failedbuyproduct.html.
+New Filename 3: BuyProductController.java

+Line 1 – 44: Add a controller to decrease the inventory of products by 1 when the buy is successful.

 ```
 packagecom.example.demo.controllers;